Winter Stargazing in Orion

 It was one of the first objects I ever photographed through a telescope, and I still remember my reaction when I saw what appeared on my camera screen.

-As a matter of fact, I kept one of the very first images I took of Orion back in 2010 with my Canon Powershot Point-and-shoot camera…
+In fact, I kept one of the very first images I took of Orion back in 2010 with my Canon Powershot Point-and-Shoot camera.

 One of my first astrophotography images – M42 – The Orion Nebula

 The Orion constellation is probably the most gratifying constellation in the sky to photograph.
-The powerful figure of Orion the Hunter is so prominent, it makes you think of all of the other people who stared up at him in wonder for thousands of years.
+The powerful figure of Orion the Hunter is so prominent that it makes you think of all of the other people who stared up at him in wonder for thousands of years.

 Here is an image of the constellation I took from my parent’s backyard as Orion rose over the neighbor’s fence.
-As luck would have it, there was even a meteorite that came streaking by during the shot!
+As luck would have it, a meteorite even came streaking by during the shot!

 I haven’t posted in a while.
-My excuse is a combination of cloudy skies, switching hosting services, and of course, the holidays.
-The image above was the last time I have been able to gather enough photons to create a decent photo.
+My excuses include cloudy skies, switching hosting services, and, of course, the holidays.
+The image above was the last time I was able to gather enough photons to create a decent photo.

-The weather has been pretty miserable, constant clouds with lots of precipitation and very, very cold!
-(Last night was -38°C with the windchill!)
+The weather has been pretty miserable.
+There have been constant clouds and lots of precipitation, and it has been very, very cold!
+(Last night, the windchill was -38°C!)